timthepost/tieto/README.md

     it that way.
 - Queries are already very fast, but topic indexing could improve them for users with thousands + of topics (at a cost of slightly more ingestion overhead).
-- This really needs to become a proper class that tools supporting it can just import, but once everything that's going to get thrown at it has a chance to happen so we see what it's actually going to be.

   [1]: https://github.com/timthepost/splinter
   [2]: https://github.com/timthepost/libsplinter/tree/main/bindings/ts